pronebird/wp-clanwars/README.md

 ### Installation

-I published plugin on WordPress.org, so you can install it thru admin now.
+The plugin is available on WordPress.org:

 https://wordpress.org/plugins/wp-clanwars/